Skip to main content

 Looking Past the Thin End of the Carrot

-At Newcastle University, the Research Data Service’s has focussed on maximising the benefits of good data management practices to individual researchers and projects, especially with regard to data management planning.
+At Newcastle University, the Research Data Service has focused on maximising the benefits of good data management practices to individual researchers and projects, especially concerning data management planning.
 Necessitated by modest resources as much as anything else, this ‘all carrot, no stick’ approach has proven less effective at pushing service growth beyond our cottage industry beginnings.

 Looking past the thin end of the carrot